jprzywoski/python-reference/source/docs/comprehensions/gen_expression.rst

 **(expression(variable) for variable in input_set [predicate][, …])**

 *expression*
-	Required.
+	Optional.
 An output expression producing members of the new set from members of the input set that satisfy the predicate expression.
 *variable*
 	Required.
 Variable representing members of an input set.
 *input_set*